benjmarshall/hlsclt/README.md

   --help                  Show this message and exit.
 ```

-### Project Config
+### Project Configuration
-Each Vivado HLS project requires a 'config.py' file in order to be used hlsclt.
+Each Vivado HLS project requires a 'config.py' file in order to use hlsclt.
 This file contains all of the information required by Vivado HLS and hlsclt to perform build operations for your project.
 The file uses basic python syntax to specify the configuration in a parsable format.
 The full list of available configuration options is shown below:

 |Configuration Item | Variable Name         | Valid Options                  | Required |
 |-------------------|-----------------------|--------------------------------|----------|